karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 That's a problem, because I don't want to send thousands of worthless traces into X-Ray each hour just because my Worker Service is polling AWS SQS to find if there is any new message to process.

 What could we do here?
 The solution is simple but requires and extra bit of code.
-- First of all, we'll need  to remove the ``OpenTelemetry.Contrib.Instrumentation.AWS`` package from App4, with this kind of app the AWS SDK auto-instrumentation is more problematic than anything else.
+- First of all, we need  to remove the ``OpenTelemetry.Contrib.Instrumentation.AWS`` package from App4, with this kind of app the AWS SDK auto-instrumentation is more problematic than anything else.
 - Instrument the calls to AWS DynamoDb manually.
 - Instrument the calls to Amazon SQS manually.